“Look deep into nature, and then you will understand everything better.”

-This morning we rise early to observe the flamingos at the edge of town and walk to a tortoise breeding center.
+This morning we rise early to walk to a tortoise breeding center.
 Our local guide teaches us about flora or fauna that happens to be in our path along the way.
-We will then head via speed boat to a couple wonderful snorkeling spots before visiting the place that many will list as the highlight of their trip: Los Tuneles.
+We will then head via speed boat to a wonderful snorkeling spot that many will list as the highlight of their trip: Los Tuneles.
 Lava flows dating back to the origin of the island (yes, even before the origin of the species) create giant natural aquariums that offer views of iconic Galapagos wildlife such as sea turtles, sharks, blue-footed boobies, and a myriad of fish species.
-Back in town, happy hour at the sunset bar awaits us and we can toast and celebrate a well-spent time together before walking to a delicious fresh lobster dinner.
+Back in town this afternoon offers an optional snorkel trip at Concha Perla near the docks, where you might be enticed to play with the juvenile sea lions or try to keep up with the penguins native to the area.
+The bay’s calm, shallow, and clear waters are ideal for observing an incredible array of marine life and tropical fish.
+Happy hour at the sunset bar awaits us and we can toast and celebrate a well-spent time together before walking to a delicious fresh lobster dinner.

 On our last day of the tour, we leave our hotel early in the morning, reversing our path to get back to the Baltra airport and fly back to Quito.
 From there, you can catch a flight home in the late afternoon / evening or extend your stay in South America.Book this Tour